pranav04katiyar/Java_Backend/src/A_CoreJava/A_OOPS/A_Intro/0_Intro.md

-*LLD:*
--
+# Introduction to OOPS(Object-Oriented Programming System)
+## LLD: Low Level Design
->Low-level design (LLD) is a component-level design process that follows a step-by-step refinement process to provide the internal logical design of the actual program code.
+Low-level design (LLD) is a component-level design process that follows a step-by-step refinement process to provide the internal logical design of the actual program code.

-> To put it in simple terms, LLD is the process of telling the system how the software will be implemented.
+To put it in simple terms, LLD is the process of telling the system how the software will be implemented.

->LLD has the following goals:
+LLD has the following goals:
-1. > Low level implementation details of a system
+> 1. Low level implementation details of a system
-2. > Organization of code
+> 2. Organization of code
-3. > Writing good software
+> 3. Writing good software

 *What is a good software?*
--
 > A good software is a software that is:
 1. >Easy to understand
 2. >Easy to maintain: Modular(loosely coupled, high cohesion), Reusable, Analyzable, Modifiable, Testable